Oreo cinnamon rolls with soft, fluffy brioche, a gooey cinnamon-Oreo filling, and a creamy cookies-and-cream glaze that melts into every swirl.

 Make the brioche dough

-- Add the warm milk, egg, and softened butter, then knead for 7–10 minutes until smooth and elastic.
+- Pour in the warm milk, add the egg and softened butter, then knead for 7–10 minutes until the dough is smooth and elastic.

-- Cover with a clean towel and let rise at room temperature for about 2 hours, or until doubled in size.
+- Cover the bowl with a clean towel and let the dough rise at room temperature for about 2 hours, until doubled in size.

 Prepare the filling and shape the rolls

-- In a bowl, mix the softened butter, brown sugar, ground cinnamon, vanilla, and crushed Oreos until well combined.
+- Mix the softened butter, brown sugar, cinnamon, vanilla, and crushed Oreos until smooth.

-- Roll out the dough into a large rectangle (40 x 30 cm / 16 x 12 in), then spread the filling all over.
+- Roll the dough into a large rectangle (40 × 30 cm / 16 × 12 inches) and spread the filling evenly over the surface.

-- Roll it up from the long side, cut into 12 equal rolls, and place them in a greased baking dish.
+- Roll up tightly from the long side, cut into 12 equal rolls, and place them in a greased baking dish.

 - Cover and let rise for 1 hour, until puffy.